 Property managers are often confused with the homeowners association.
 This is because all of them are involved in property management.
 As much as they manage the property, the two are formed to perform specific functions.
 For the most part, they will be working together but there are occasions where there could be a conflict.
 Before you can start looking for property management Aventura, it is important to understand the differences between the two when it comes to property management and we’re going to highlight some of them.

 Subdivisions, neighborhoods, condos, will have several housing units that are owned by different people.
 These homeowners might need to share responsibilities or costs for some things.
 There are also standards to be maintained when it comes to property management.
 This necessitates the formation of HOA to safeguard the interests of property managers in a given neighborhood or locality.
-As much as the HOA members can contribute to the rules and regulations, it is the board of directors will have the final say for the big decisions in the organization.
+As much as the HOA members can contribute to the rules and regulations, it’s the board of directors who will have the final say for the big decisions in the organization, whether that is property management or whether to get hoa collections protection.
 Some of HOA responsibility include:

 - Hiring contractors and staff for members